emagar/elecRetrns/README.md

 In general, file names identify the office elected (i.e., **df**, **se**, **pr**, **dl**, **go**, **ay** for *diputados federales*, *senadores*, *presidente*, *diputados locales*, *gobernador*, and *ayuntamiento*, respectively), followed by the unit of observation (i.e., **ed**, **df**, **dl**, **mu**, **de**, **se**, **ca** for *estado*, *distrito federal*, *distrito local*, *municipio*, *demarcación*, *sección*, and *casilla* respectively), and the years included.
 Other than in Nayarit since 2008 (and, pending a court case, Mexico City since 2018), *ayuntamientos* are elected in fused ballots for a *presidente municipal* and a fraction of the municipal council (*regidores* and *síndicos*).
 Nayarit elects these members of the municipal council in single-member plurality districts called *demarcaciones*.

 -   `data/aymu1977-present.csv` = updated to 2018, can be processed with code/ay.r in order to systematize coalitions (ie., aggregate votes when member parties' returns are reported separately and remove redundant columns).
--   `data/aymu1997-present.coalAgg.csv` = pre-processed version of the above (starting in 1997) so that coalition votes appear properly aggregated.
+-   `data/aymu1989-present.coalAgg.csv` = pre-processed version of the above (starting in 1989) so that coalition votes appear properly aggregated.
--   `data/aymu1989-present.incumbents.csv` = names of municipal election winning candidates since 1989 (work in progress).
+-   `data/aymu1989-present.incumbents.csv` = names of municipal election winning candidates (*presidente municipal* only) since 1989.
 -   `data/ayde2008-presentNayRegid.csv` = Nayarit's municipal demarcaciones vote returns since 2008.
 -   `code/ay.r` = script to manipulate *ayuntamiento* returns.
 -   `code/ayClean.r` = script used to clean *ayuntamiento* returns, should be unnecessary unless new data are added because output has been saved into csv file.